 A speedometer specially designed for coilgun projectiles!
 To determine the speed of coilgun projectiles while experimenting, I usually counted the frames of my high speed camera while filming the projectile.
+Now using 2 optical sensors and a micro controller I can calculate the velocity and kinetic energy of the projectile and read it directly on the display.
+A large improvement! |

 The Principe is pretty simple: 2 optical sensors secured on a known distance, measure the time difference that the optical sensors are interrupted and you can calculate the speed.
 This device is ideal for experimenting with different coilgun coils and projectile positions etc. I ordered my projectiles online (steel rod), which all have the exact same diameter, length and weight (6.0x93.0mm, 12,64 grams).
 By pre programming the weight of the projectile in the micro controller and using the measured speed, the forward kinetic energy can be determined.
 The microcontroller I used is the ATMEGA16.